Financial-Times/origami-website/_specification-v1/javascript.md

 - Declare it as optional, test for it, and if not present, skip that functionality; or
 - Include code (either your own or a dependency that provides the feature, without adding it outside of your [component's scope](#encapsulation)).

-<aside>We recommend product developers use the <a href="http://polyfill.io/">Polyfill Service</a> to support required features in older browsers.</aside>
+<aside>We recommend product developers use the <a href="http://polyfill.io/" class="o-typography-link--external">Polyfill Service</a> to support required features in older browsers.</aside>

 ## Integrating With A Component